Tired of making a healthy salad only to ruin it with a salty dressing? You’re not alone.

 Steps:

-- Add all ingredients into a bowl or jar.
+- Add all ingredients to a bowl or jar.

 - Whisk or shake well until fully mixed.